firolino/clang-tools-extra/docs/clang-tidy/checks/readability-one-name-per-declaration.rst

     typdef int tb;
   }

-Only declaration within a compound statement are matched.
+Only declarations within a compound statement are matched.
 Meaning, global declarations and function parameters are not matched.
 Moreover, it does not match on the following:

 .. code-block:: c++